 *Rapid Eye Movement

 This technique involves spinning your dream body, vertically or horizontally, and giving yourself a rub-down.
 This one is a bit more of an advanced practice, yet once you're in the groove, this one is excellent — One of my all time favorites.

 Personally, I view lucid dreaming as a laboratory for exploring the mind.
-From the most intimate aspect of our own story, to the collective matrix that encompasses the everyone’s mind.
-Lucid dreaming is a remarkable tool to accessing the deepest contracts of reality, that enable powerful healing to mind and body.
+From the most intimate aspect of our own story, to the collective matrix that encompasses everyone’s mind.
+Lucid dreaming is a remarkable tool to accessing the deepest contracts we have with reality, enabling a powerful form of reflection and understanding.
 This practice can allow you to explore your fears, neuroses, psychological obstacles, insecurities, and so forth.
-Even unfinished business with a deceased relative can be reenacted in a lucid dream because of the dream space you can bring that person (as you conceive of or remember that person) back to life.
-In the process of such explorations you can learn new things about yourself (to say the least.)
+Even unfinished business with a deceased relative can be reenacted in a lucid dream.
 Try practicing this daily, to not only get excellent sleep, but to master your emotions and your mind.

 Share below any experiences questions or insights you'd like add and share!